 When I even hinted to friends that I was not that motivated to go anywhere, their reaction was what I’d expect if I had said I had never taken a taxi.

-So to divert them, I’d pepper them with questions about their trips, about what they saw and how they chose the destination, hoping to fire up the desire and feeling very panicky in its absence.
+These days to divert them from this flaw, I pepper them with questions about their trips, about what they saw and how they chose the destination, still hoping to fire up the desire and feeling a bit panicky in its absence.
 I hear about the tours, the scenery, the views.

 I remember that my grandmother used to watch television travel shows.
 Years later she became convinced she had actually been there.
 Like in the movie Total Recall (the 1990 version with Arnold Schwarzenegger) she remembered in vivid detail places she'd never been.